This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 • Maximum Purchase Quantity – The customer must buy the products as per the maximum quantity threshold, which is specified in the Purchase Quantity field to get the discount.

 • Each Discount – to provide discounts for each of the products.
-This is default.
+This value is shown by default.

-• Flat Discount – to provide a flat discount in the final total amount.
+• Flat Discount – to provide a flat discount on the final total amount.

 • Batch Purchase Quantity – The customer must buy the products in large numbers as specified in the Purchase Quantity field.